EvictionLab/eviction-lab-website/content/updates/research/to-reform-exclusionary-zoning-we-first-need-to-document-it-now-we-have-a-tool-for-that/index.md

 </table>
 <div class="figcaption">
   <p>
-    Note: these rankings are calculated among metropolitan statistical areas with at least 10 municipalities present in the data.
+    The 10 metropolitan areas with the highest aggregated ZRI score out of 48 areas with at least 10 municipalities that were included in the study.
+The ZRI is a standardized measure of exclusionary zoning (mean of 0) in which higher values indicate more exclusionary zoning.
+The metropolitan area level ZRI accounts for both average restrictiveness as well as gaps between central city and suburban zoning restrictiveness.
   </p>
 </div>

 We not only replicate zoning and land use measures for municipalities included in prior studies, but also go a step further, collecting and coding data on a host of cities where we haven’t had any information previously.
 For instance, prior zoning data cover only 38% of the San Francisco metro area and a mere 16% of the Houston metro area.
 Using our methods, we downloaded and created zoning data for 100% of the San Francisco metro area and 70% of the Houston metro area.<sup>2</sup> Equipped with those data, we can much more confidently draw conclusions about zoning and land use policies in these areas.
 In doing so, we can  demonstrate how much more restrictive the average municipality in the San Francisco metro area is compared to one in the Houston metro area, but also that exclusionary municipalities exist within the Houston metro as well.
 It’s only with these more comprehensive data, for example, that we’re able to identify Fulshear and understand it as a pocket of exclusionary zoning in the otherwise-permissive Houston metro area.

-The following maps contain the San Francisco-Oakland-Fremont (right) and Houston-Sugarland-Baytown (left) metropolitan areas along with measurements of zoning and land use regulations for municipalities in these areas.
-We ranked municipalities by zoning and land use restrictiveness from 1 to 5, where 1 indicates the least restrictive category and 5 indicates the most restrictive category.

 </div>
 </div>